numeraire92/second_assignment/slides/Problemset2.md

 -------------------------------------

-Since in the initial stage of the game company 1 and 2 choose quantity simulteanously and in the next stage in knowledge of those choice company 3 chooses its own, we first start to analyze the subgame at the end of the: the choice of company 3.
+Since in the initial stage of the game company 1 and 2 choose quantity simultaneously and in the next stage in knowledge of those choice company 3 chooses its own, we first start to analyse the subgame at the end of the: the choice of company 3.
 Assuming $q_1$ and $q_2$ to be the chosen quantities of the leading companies, the best response of company 3 is (given that all companies are rational and that rationality of